dmkehl/Technical-Interview-Prep/Data Structures and Algorithms/Leetcode Problems/Blind75.md

 # Blind 75

+The term "Blind 75" typically refers to a curated list of 75 essential LeetCode coding interview questions that are often seen or can be encountered during technical interviews at major tech companies.
+These questions cover a wide range of topics and difficulty levels, making them a comprehensive resource for candidates preparing for technical interviews.
+The Blind 75 list is a popular guide for individuals aiming to strengthen their problem-solving skills and enhance their understanding of fundamental data structures and algorithms.
+Candidates often use this list as a benchmark to assess their preparation and ensure they are well-equipped for the challenges posed by technical interviews at top tech companies.

 | Problem                                                                                                                                                          | Pattern             | Data Type   | Difficulty |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- | ----------- | ---------- |
 | [Two Sum](https://leetcode.com/problems/two-sum/)                                                                                                                | Two Pointers        | Array       | Easy       |